rabarbar15/books.com/README.md

 ## v1.0.0

-Books.com is a web-based application that allows signed-in users to browse and order various books.
+Books.com is a web-based application that allows users to browse and order various books.
 The application is built using React for the frontend and Express for the backend, following the MVC (Model-View-Controller) design pattern.
 It provides a REST API to exchange data between the client and server.
 Data is stored in a Sqlite database.

 ## Features